YEI UCAS free application guide for 2027 entry.

 (source: LSE Advising the Advisers 2018)

-Please understand the difference between these two terms: extracurricular and supercurricular.
+Also, please understand the difference between these two terms: extracurricular and supercurricular.

 Extracurricular = things you do outside school that aren’t directly linked to the subject you’re applying for (sport, music, volunteering, part-time work, societies, etc).
 These can show discipline and transferable skills, but they’re rarely what differentiates you for the most competitive courses.